For Students Matriculating Prior to Fall 2015

 Division 1.a.
 (Humanities): Classical Studies 200 (depending upon topic), East Asian Studies 205, Environmental Studies 111, Environmental Studies 215, German 211, Humanities 120, Humanities 220, Judaic Studies, philosophy, religion, Women's and Gender Studies 101 (depending upon topic), Women’s and Gender Studies 201.

 Division 1.b.
 (Humanities): Literature in Chinese, English, French, German, Greek, Italian, Japanese, Latin, Portuguese, Russian, Spanish; Africana Studies 304, Classical Studies 110, Classical Studies 200 (depending upon topic), East Asian Studies 201, East Asian Studies 202, East Asian Studies 203, Film Studies 290, Latin American, Latino & Caribbean Studies 290, Portuguese 290, Women's and Gender Studies 101 (depending upon topic).

 Division 1.c.
 (Arts): Art & art history, classical archaeology, Classical Studies 100, Classical Studies 140, creative writing, dance, East Asian Studies 204, East Asian Studies 205 (depending upon topic), Film Studies 101, Film Studies 102, another film studies course (exclusive of history or media and depending upon topic), music, Russian 243, Spanish 373, theatre.
-NOTE: Two-half credits of performance studies or dance in the same instrument/genre OR four semesters of the same music ensemble.
+NOTE: Two half-credits of performance studies or dance in the same instrument/genre OR four semesters of the same music ensemble will satisfy the requirement.

 Social Sciences (Division II): Students must select one course from the following: Africana Studies 100, Africana Studies 200, Africana Studies 235, Africana Studies 310, American studies, anthropology, Classical Studies 200 (depending upon topic), Classical Studies 253, East Asian Studies 206, East Asian Studies 208, East Asian Studies 310, economics, educational studies, Environmental Studies 151, Environmental Studies 206, German 340, history, international studies, Latin American, Latino & Caribbean Studies 121, Latin American, Latino & Caribbean Studies 122, Latin American, Latino & Caribbean Studies 202, Latin American, Latino & Caribbean Studies 203, Middle East Studies 233, political science, psychology, sociology, Spanish 252, Women's and Gender Studies 102, Women's and Gender Studies 200, Women's and Gender Studies 202, Women's and Gender Studies 217, Women's and Gender Studies 218.